GuangyinJING/smpl-website/content/publication/_index.md

 {{% callout note %}}

-Studies on the mechanical properties of cells and their interactions.
+By learning the mechanism of *smart*

 {{% /callout %}}